 The DraftKings Sportsbook became the first NJ mobile sports betting platform to come to market on Aug.
 1. It became available to the general public on Aug.
 6 following the successful soft launch period.

 Most of the above have NJ sports betting apps for iOS (iPhone and iPad) and Android, as well as sports betting websites where you can place wagers.

 Three days after NJ sports betting became law, the state’s first legal sportsbook opened for business — and it wasn’t in one of the Atlantic City casinos.
 The governor himself placed the inaugural bets at Monmouth Park Racetrack on June 14.

-There are now eight sportsbooks available in the state; here are the other seven:
+There are now nine sportsbooks available in the state; here are the other eight: